What should I know about my young adult dog?

 Vaccinations for young adult dogs

 Vaccination is a crucial component to preventive medicine in dogs.
 Vaccinations keep your dog’s immune system strong to fight against infection.
 Several vaccines likely were administered when your dog was a puppy.
-Depending on your dog’s vaccine history, lifestyle, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule or suggest antibody titer testing to determine protection from a few specific viral infections.
+Depending on your dog’s vaccine history, lifestyle, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule or suggest other essential vaccines to ensure your dog is protected from diseases.
 Your veterinarian will advise which vaccines are necessary to keep your dog healthy.

 Your young adult dog’s teeth